-Fire can seriously damage a business or home as it can result in losses of high value property and possessions, both financially and emotional.
-However, what is very rarely mentioned when talks about fire prevention and safety is talked about are the smaller, overlooked issues that can cause fires and that’s what we’re going to talk about in this article, what they are, how to prevent them and any products that may be useful.
+Fire can seriously damage a business or home, as it can result in losses of high-value property and possessions, both financially and emotionally.
+However, what is very rarely mentioned when talks about fire prevention and safety are the small overlooked issues that can cause fires.
+For instance, electric short circuits, gas leaks, HVAC, etc., could be the most common causes of fire.
+Moreover, wildfire can be another reason for residential fires, which may spread from forest to habitable areas to cause damage to properties.
+There could be a few fire defense measures that may prevent such incidents.
+And that’s what we’re going to talk about in this article, what are common reasons for fire, how to prevent them, and any products that may be useful.

 Designating Smoking Area

 A staple in any public area, designated smoking areas are a must have nowadays, however what a lot of smoking areas aren’t thought of when they are picked is the environment around them.
 From leaves to paper and even dry rubbish can cause a fire should a cigarette butt be dropped into them, either accidentally or deliberated dropped on the ground.
 There are several preventative measures that can be used to help prevent a fire breaking out in these areas.
 The first is to pick an area that is free from flammable or fire risk items, or alternatively build a designated area that is away from those items.
 The second thing is to ensure that the area is kept clean on a regular basis.
 This doesn’t have to be a big clean, even just a quick 5 minute sweep once a day will help massively in the prevention of fire in this area.
 The final thing is to ensure that you have enough cigarette disposal options around the smoking area, and to ensure that staff put their cigarette butts in them.
 Personally, I would recommend at least 1 box fitted to a wall and a couple of trays on a stand, but the choice is yours.
 For advice on smoking in the workplace, have a look on the HSE website here